How to drain down a static caravan

 It isn’t usually a costly service, and this way you know everything has been done correctly.
 Leaving it in the hands of a professional – particularly one who knows your caravan well already – will give you that assurance.

-Specialist static caravan insurance from Ripe Caravans
+Specialist static caravan insurance through Ripe

 Even if you take all of the precautions mentioned above, there’s still a chance your static caravan could suffer damage during the winter months.
-For example:

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.